RayHightower/RayHightower.com/_posts/2025-01-07-ai-for-accredited-investors.markdown

 <br/>
 As a business leader, what are you doing to leverage AI tools?

-If you're in Arizona and you want answers about AI, consider this event: [Lunch + AI for Accredited Investors](https://www.eventbrite.com/e/lunch-ai-for-accredited-investors-tickets-1141209190409?aff=oddtdtcreator).
+If you're in Arizona and you want answers about AI, consider this event: **Lunch + AI for Accredited Investors**

 * Wed, Jan 22, 2025
 * 11:30am - 1:30pm